datagrok/opinions/README.md

 # A Distributed Network of Metrics

-An *opinion* is a small data structure suitable for the capture and exchange of data like:
+An *opinion* is a small data structure suitable for the capture and decentralized exchange of data like:

 - Facebook-style "likes" for a topic, statement, business, or URL,
 - Reddit-style "upvotes" on a news articles and other URLs,